dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 <BoxView Color="Blue" />
 ```

-However, you might prefer instead to set the `Color` attribute from a value stored in a resource dictionary, or from the value of a static property of a class that you've created, or from a property of type `Color` of another element on the page, or constructed from separate hue, saturation, and luminosity values.
+However, you might prefer instead to set the `Color` attribute from a value stored in a resource dictionary, or from the value of a static property of a class that you've created, or from a property of type <xref:Microsoft.Maui.Graphics.Color> of another element on the page, or constructed from separate hue, saturation, and luminosity values.
 All these options are possible using XAML markup extensions.

 A markup extension is a different way to express an attribute of an element. .NET MAUI XAML markup extensions are usually identifiable by an attribute value that is enclosed in curly braces: